Fall Guys

 The first thing you’ll have to contend with here are lengthy load times for everything.
 While it does take a bit of time to get lobbies to queue up, even moving around in the menus is painfully sluggish, and quitting out to the menu after getting eliminated from a game will have you potentially waiting minutes before you can join a new game.
 In addition, while the game overall maintains a steady framerate, the actual jellybean-like characters do not, frequently displaying jarringly low framerates for their animations.
 This can be disorienting, and can even affect the gameplay.

 As for that gameplay, there is a decent amount of variety here, with rotating minigames that all feature controls that allow you to move, jump, dive, and grab, but that can have you doing different things within them.
-Most frequently, you’ll be rushing through a maze or a gauntlet to a n exit, but you could be trying to survive a stage without getting knocked into pink goo beneath the stage, playing a simplified game of volleyball, or some other odd activity.
+Most frequently, you’ll be rushing through a maze or a gauntlet to an exit, but you could be trying to survive a stage without getting knocked into pink goo beneath the stage, playing a simplified game of volleyball, or some other odd activity.

 These minigames are generally enjoyable, but that enjoyment is limited by the sluggish nature of the fall guys themselves – they move slowly, can take a moment to change direction, they get knocked down easily, and take a while to recover when they are knocked over.
 While the clumsy nature of these characters is a part of the game’s charm, the lack of precision this creates in the controls often makes the game feel less skill-based and more luck-based, which can be frustrating.